top of page

 Due to the temporal shift in metabolic processes in CAM plants (i.e., CO2 uptake at night), many genes have altered expression patterns across a day compared to C3 relatives (Fig. 2).
 Since all C3 angiosperms have the complete set of CAM genes as part of the citric acid cycle, it’s thought that the evolution of CAM requires re-wiring of gene expression for proper CAM function [4,5].
 How these genes get re-wired – and how that expression is maintained – remain a mystery.

 Using the genus Yucca, in which C3, CAM, and C3+CAM intermediate species exist [2], we can begin to tease apart differences in gene sequences, gene regulation through chromatin modifications, metabolite fluxes, and via abiotic stress.
-With a JGI CSP award, we’ve sequenced the genomes of a C3 and CAM Yucca species, and are leveraging this new resource to better understand how the genomic landscape promotes and maintains CAM.
+With a JGI CSP and FICUS awards, we’ve sequenced the genomes of a C3 and CAM Yucca species, generated metabolomic and proteomic time-course data, and are leveraging these new resource to better understand how the genomic landscape promotes and maintains CAM.

 nrg_2019_fig1.png